Geocld/sparkee/README.md

 $ spark publish
 ```

-`publish` is core of spark.
-When run, this command does the following things:
+`publish` is the core of spark.
+When runing, this command does the following things:

 - Find updated packages since the last release(must with `git tag`, otherwise compare with first commit).
 - Select what packages that you want to publish.